FDI Online Course Series

 FDI: III.
 Online Course Facilitation

 This module focuses on creating an engaging learning experience for your students.
 You will: structure an online course using D2L features that help students to navigate the online environment; establish teaching and social presence in an online course through the use of media and D2L features; engage students in the online environment using D2L features; and, provide feedback and assessments using D2L features.

 We can modify and re-tool FDI offerings – or custom build an FDI module to suit the needs of faculty cohorts.
 Our custom catalog currently includes the following offering:

 This course takes you through developing a course module using the backward design process with an emphasis on assessment, content, and objective alignment using our Visual Design Plan.
 This FDI is module is modality independent.
 Faculty participants can design courses (whole or in part) for online, face-to-face, or hybrid modalities as they progress through the Backward Course Design module.

 Department chairs, directors or individual faculty interested to learn more should contact the CITL at email@example.com or 831-5974 to arrange a consultation.
+Announcements will be made via faculty email when registration opens for the FDI.
 Space and time is limited, and our trainers and developers are kept busy year-round so the earlier contact is made, the better.